 Solar Power Systems for Residential Homes and Buildings

 Wilderness Trace Solar, Inc. designs and installs solar energy systems for residents in Central Kentucky.
-Before purchasing your own system, you should consider these factors:
+Here are some factors to consider:

-How do I know if I’m eligible for Solar?
+How do I know if my site is optimal for solar?

 - Solar energy systems produce the most energy facing the south.
 East and west facing panels can be functional, but will not produce optimal energy.

 - Both roof-mounted and ground-mounted systems are available.
 In the absence of a south facing roof, ground-mounted systems may be better provided space is available.
-Click on the links to learn more about pros and cons of roof- mounted vs. ground-mounted systems.
+Click on the links to learn more about roof- mounted vs. ground-mounted systems.

-- Either mounting option requires as unshaded of an area as possible.
+- Either mounting option requires a generous amount of exposed and unshaded area

 Not sure if you meet this criteria?
 Contact us today!

-The size of your solar energy system will be determined based on three main constraints:
+The size of your solar energy system will be determined based on three main criteria: